 Clark County Washington is a growing and diverse community.
 The Sheriff's Office values our community’s diversity and seeks ways to promote equity and inclusion within the organization and with the public.
 Applications from candidates with knowledge, ability and experience working with a broad range of individuals and communities with diverse racial, ethnic and socio-economic backgrounds are highly encouraged.

 Clark County Sheriff's Office - Corrections Officer has 20 vacancies.

 This is a continuous listing and scores are downloaded on a regular basis.

-Once an applicant has been successful in the oral board interview and is ranked on the Eligibility List, no new written scores will be accepted until the applicant is no longer on the current Eligibility List.
+Once an applicant has tested and applied successfully, no new written scores will be accepted until the applicant is no longer on the current Eligibility List.
 Vacancies are filled after successful background investigations by Civil Service "rule of five" with the top five candidates forwarded to the appointing authority for selection as vacancies occur.